-Portable vs. stationary home generator: what I bought and why
+Portable vs. standby home generator: what I bought and why

 Three stationary generator quotes ranged from $6,700 to $8,030.
 A portable Generac XP8000E with a manual transfer switch and power inlet cost about $2,000 total and has powered the entire house through every outage since.